conan-io/conan-center-index/docs/faqs.md

 By default, Github allows us to receive notifications for any new PR, or PRs where we are mentioned directly, or even when added as a reviewer.
 However, if you want to subscribe to review or even watch one or more recipes and avoid receiving emails for any new pull request in Conan Center Index, you should add a new entry in the file `.github/CODEOWNERS`, which is a Github feature to customize notifications.
-Remember that it's just a feature name, the Conan Center Index has no maintainers, nor owners for recipes, all of them a maintained by all the community.
+Remember that it's just a feature name, the Conan Center Index has no maintainers, nor owners for recipes, all of them are maintained by the whole community.